amareshrapolu/Devopsinterview-questions-and-answers-/Q and A.md

 **1. Tell me about yourself.**

+👉 “Good morning, and thank you for giving me this opportunity.
+My name is Amaresh Rapolu, and for the past three and a half years, I’ve been working as a DevOps Engineer.
-👉 I am a DevOps Engineer with experience in CI/CD, AWS cloud, Docker, Jenkins, and automation tools like Ansible.
-I have worked on building pipelines, managing deployments, and infrastructure automation.
-My strength is problem-solving and ensuring smooth delivery.
-I enjoy learning new technologies and applying them in real projects.
+I have hands-on experience with CI/CD, AWS, Docker, Jenkins, GitHub, and automation tools like Ansible.
+In my projects, I’ve built pipelines, managed deployments, monitored systems, and automated infrastructure to improve efficiency.
+I enjoy collaborating with both development and operations teams to streamline workflows and ensure smooth deployments.
+My key strength is problem-solving — I enjoy analyzing issues, finding root causes, and implementing effective solutions.
+I’m also passionate about learning new technologies and applying them in real-world projects.”

 **2. What are your daily responsibilities?**